- Professor of International Relations at James Madison College and Michigan State University

 - Claims that the Islamic world’s anti-Americanism is rooted not in aggression but rather in a "quest for dignity"

 Born in 1942, Mohammed Ayoob is a Muslim of Indian descent.
-He currently holds a joint appointment as a Professor of International Relations at James Madison College (where he is Coordinator of the Muslim Studies Program) and at Michigan State University (where he has taught in the Department of Political Science since 1990).
-He has authored 11 books and more than 80 papers chiefly concerning the intersection of religion and politics in the Muslim world.
+He holds a PhD in political science from the University of Hawaii, and currently serves as a Professor Emeritus of International Relations at James Madison College (where he is coordinator of the Muslim Studies Program) and at Michigan State University (where he has taught in the Department of Political Science since 1990).
+Over the course of his professional career, Ayoob has authored, co-authored, or edited 13 books and more than 90 papers chiefly concerning the intersection of religion and politics in the Muslim world.

 Prior to his current appointments, Ayoob was a faculty member at the Jawaharlal Nehru University in New Delhi (India) and the Australian National University in Canberra.
-In addition, he has held visiting appointments at Columbia, Oxford, Princeton, and Brown Universities, and at Bilkent University in Turkey.
-Moreover, he has been awarded fellowships and grants by the Ford, MacArthur, Rockefeller, and Michigan State University Foundations, as well as by the Institute for Southeast Asian Studies in Singapore and the East-West Center in Honolulu, Hawaii.
+In addition, he has held visiting appointments at Brown, Columbia, Oxford, and Princeton Universities, and at Bilkent University in Turkey.
+Moreover, Ayoob has been awarded fellowships and grants by the Ford, MacArthur, Rockefeller, and Michigan State University Foundations, as well as by the Institute for Southeast Asian Studies in Singapore and the East-West Center in Honolulu.